nToken/ntoken-core/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/ntokend`
-Configuration file:  `/etc/ntokencore/ntoken.conf`
+Configuration file:  `/etc/ntoken/ntoken.conf`
 Data directory:      `/var/lib/ntokend`
 PID file:            `/var/run/ntokend/ntokend.pid` (OpenRC and Upstart) or `/var/lib/ntokend/ntokend.pid` (systemd)
 Lock file:           `/var/lock/subsys/ntokend` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the ntokencore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the ntokencore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the ntoken user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the ntoken user and group.
 Access to ntoken-cli and other ntokend rpc clients can then be controlled by group membership.

 3b) Mac OS X